 via DIY Playbook

-Minimal decor – just an item with some hight on the sides.
+Minimal decor here because she has those tall built ins – just an item with some height on the sides.
 And again with the eucalyptus!
 See?
-It is SO versatile!
+It is so versatile.

 via Summer Adams